Blitzkrieg (punk band)

 Blitzkrieg are an English punk rock band, based in Southport and formed in 1979.
-They made a distinct contribution to the UK hardcore punk scene and have strong underground following.

-Despite the Nazi connotations of the name Blitzkrieg, German for "Lightning-War", they took a fiercely anti-Nazi stance.
+Despite the Nazi connotations of the name Blitzkrieg, German for "Lightning-War", they took an anti-Nazi stance.

 History

 The original line-up was formed by Mike 'Riffone' on vocals together with his brother Phil 'Din' on drums in 1979, initially with Will Mawdsley on guitar and Gary 'Gaz' Sumner on bass.
 Tony "Toe" Fowler joined on bass, while Gaz Sumner switched over to guitar.
 Later when Toe Fowler left, he was replaced with Chris Hind on bass, previously of the local Southport band Mayhem.

-This formed the definitive line-up of Mike Riffone (vocals), Phil Din (drums), Gaz Sumner (guitar) and Chris Hind (bass).
-This line-up was signed to the independent record label No Future Records and released the track "The Future Must Be Ours", which appeared on the A Country Fit For Heroes compilation album, released in January 1982, Catalogue number Oi3, reaching No. 4 in the UK Indie Charts.
-Shortly after the release of this track, Phil Din left the band and was for a brief period replaced by 'Jackanory' John McCallum on drums.
+This formed the line-up of Mike Riffone (vocals), Phil Din (drums), Gaz Sumner (guitar) and Chris Hind (bass), which was signed to the independent record label No Future Records.
+They released the track "The Future Must Be Ours", which appeared on the A Country Fit For Heroes compilation album, released in January 1982.
+The single reached No. 4 in the UK Indie Charts.
+Shortly after its release, Phil Din left the band and was for a brief period replaced by 'Jackanory' John McCallum on drums.

-Blitzkrieg played a vast number of gigs, primarily in the North of England, both as headliners and as a support act to bands including UK Decay, Chron Gen, The Not Sensibles and Anti-Pasti.
+Blitzkrieg played a number of gigs, primarily in the North of England, both as headliners and as a support act to bands including UK Decay, Chron Gen, The Not Sensibles and Anti-Pasti.

-Their second vinyl release, a four-track EP on No Future Records, entitled Lest We Forget, Catalogue number Oi8, reached No. 11 in the Indie Charts in 1982.
+Their second vinyl release, a four-track EP on No Future Records, entitled Lest We Forget, reached No. 11 in the Indie Charts in 1982.
 Later in the same year, the band parted company with drummer McCallum and their record label, signing to Sexual Phonograph Records, who released their Animals in Lipstick EP.

-New drummer Dave "Bambi" Ellesmere, previously of the seminal punk/speed-metal group Discharge, joined the group in mid-1982.
-The Animals in Lipstick EP featured an aggressively anti-vivisection theme, and their most popular recorded song to date, "Conscience Prayer", an anti-society polemic, it reached No. 30 in the Indie Chart in 1983.
+New drummer Dave "Bambi" Ellesmere, previously of the punk/speed-metal group Discharge, joined the group in mid-1982.
+The Animals in Lipstick EP featured an anti-vivisection theme, and their most popular recorded song to date, "Conscience Prayer", an anti-society polemic, which reached No. 30 in the Indie Chart in 1983.